Quotes related to literary translation for We Are All Translators (WAAT.)

 Communication as a Miracle of Translation (and Some Interesting Links)

 Jenny Bhatt is an author, a literary translator, and a book critic.
+She is a 2025 NEA Translation Fellow.
 Currently, she is a Ph.D. student of literature at the University of Texas at Dallas.
 She has taught creative writing at Writing Workshops Dallas and the PEN America Emerging Voices Fellowship Program.
 Sign up for her free newsletters, We Are All Translators and/or Historical Fiction Craft Notes.
 Jenny lives in the Dallas-Fort Worth metroplex, Texas.
+(Photo Credit: Pixel Voyage Photography / Arushi Gupta)

 Like this?
 Share it on.